 - Reducing acne: Hemp seed moisturizes skin without clogging pores.
 It can even soothe redness and breakouts.
 Linoleic acid plays a big role here!

-- Skin repairing: Use hemp seed to help damaged skin repair itself.
+- Skin repairing: Use hemp seed oil to help damaged skin repair itself.
 Oleic acid is particularly helpful for this!

 Hemp seed oil recipes

-Hemp seed is one of our favorite Exotic carriers for luxurious blends!
+Organic hemp seed is one of our favorite Exotic carriers for luxurious blends!

-Hemp seed comes from Canada.
+Our hemp production is done in Canada.
 The other oils on our list come from all around the world—West Africa, Madagascar, and more.
 Learning to use these less common carriers means you can make a wider range of therapeutic blends for yourself and your clients.

 Ando H, Ryu A, Hashimoto A, Oka M, Ichihashi M. (1998) Linoleic acid and alpha-linolenic acid lightens ultraviolet-induced hyperpigmentation of the skin.
 Archives of Dermatological Research.
 Jul;290(7):375-81. doi: 10.1007/s004030050320.
 PMID: 9749992.